 - The type of dialysis machined used

 Getting dialysis does take a lot of time, and it will take some getting used to.
-However, between sessions, you can go about your daily routine.
+Between sessions, you can still go about your daily routine.

 Getting kidney dialysis does not have to keep you from traveling or working.
-There are many dialysis centers across the U.S. and in many foreign countries.
-If you plan to travel, you’ll need to make appointments ahead of time during your time away from home.
+There are many dialysis centers across the United States and in many other countries.
+If you plan to travel, you will need to make appointments ahead of time.

 - Bleeding from your vascular access site